Skip to main content

 When did you decide to pursue this major/program?
 Why?

-Think back to the things that first got you interested in the program you intend to pursue.
+Think back to what first got you interested in the program you intend to pursue.
 For example, if math has been a passion of yours for a long time, then you could make a joke about how doing a math problem is your earliest memory.
-Or perhaps you always considered yourself a math person until you challenged yourself in a humanities class and discovered your passion for the subject.
+Or perhaps you always considered yourself a humanities person until you challenged yourself in a math class and discovered your passion for the subject.

 What are the broader applications of this program?